softlab-unimore/finbench/README.md

 # FinBench: A Benchmarking Framework for Stock Market Prediction and Portfolio Allocation

+_This work has been accepted at KDD 2026, JeJu Island, South Korea._

 FinBench is a collection of tools, datasets and example implementations to evaluate and experiment with models and algorithms in the financial domain (time-series forecasting, ranking, portfolio simulation, factor modeling, etc.).
 The repository aims to provide a reproducible foundation for research, benchmarking and rapid prototyping in quantitative finance and financial machine learning.

 ![FinBench Architecture](finbench.png)